Benefits - Frequently Asked Questions

 How long it takes to work out your claim depends on how quickly you send in all the information and how busy we are when you make your claim.

-If you have notified us of a change in your circumstances, our aim is to amend your benefit claim within 9 days.
+If you have notified us of a change in your circumstances, our aim is to amend your benefit claim within 1 calendar month.

-How much Housing/Council Tax benefit will I qualify for?
+How much Housing/Council Tax Support will I qualify for?

-- Any Housing/Council Tax benefit claim is assessed on individual circumstances.
+• Any Housing/Council Tax Support claim is assessed on individual circumstances.

-- For a trial calculation please contact us direct or go into any of the Customer Service Centres where staff will calculate any possible entitlement to Housing/Council Tax benefit
+• For a trial calculation please contact us direct or go into any of the Customer Service Centres where staff will calculate any possible entitlement to Housing/Council Tax Support

 What is the criteria for claiming backdated benefit and how do I make a claim?